 There are several travel sites where you can sign up for free email alerts on discounted fares.
-My favorite one is Scott’s Cheap Flights, which sends flash sales and other cheap flight deals directly to your inbox.
-Another popular site to check out is Airfarewatchdog, which sends out low price fares and allows you to track flight prices.
+My favorite one is Scott’s Cheap Flights (now called Going.com), which sends flash sales and other cheap flight deals directly to your inbox.
+Another popular site to check out is Dollar Flight Club, which sends out low price fares and allows you to track flight prices.

-All you have to do is input a preferred home airport and they will send alerts whenever there are flight deals.
-Scott’s Cheap Flights also offers a premium version for a $49 annual fee, which I’ve used for two years.
-Just one heavily discounted fare to California was enough to cover the annual fee for a few years 🙂 This is one of the coolest ways to save money to travel, hands down.
+All you have to do is input a preferred home airport and they will send alerts whenever flight deals appear.
+Scott’s Cheap Flights also offers a premium version for a $49 annual fee, which I’ve used for three years.
+The features and deals are much better with the premium version, so I recommend signing up for the free trial.
+And if you like it, use my coupon code: JON20, to save 20%!
+This is one of the coolest ways to save money to travel, hands down.